 1. When your roof is old and outdated

-When a roof is over 10 years old, it’s possible that it is nearing the end of its lifespan and is unlikely to last much longer, and you may need to plan for repair or a replacement soon.
+When a roof is over 10 years old, it’s possible that it is nearing the end of its lifespan and is unlikely to last much longer, and you may need to plan for repair or a commercial roofing replacement soon.
 Typical indications of an aging roof are when it has leakage, some discoloration, and visible signs of structural issues.

 After prolonged exposure to damaging elements such as ultraviolet rays, rain, snow, and heat, the roof will start to break down and become brittle.
 Waiting too long for maintenance can lead to more damage that would require emergency repairs—or worse, a replacement that can cause extensive interruption to your business.